surgiie/transformer/README.md

 }

 ```
-When calling on a FormRequest object, it uses the `validated()` function to retrieve the input data.
+When calling on a `FormRequest` object, it uses the `validated()` function to retrieve the input data.
 Note that this requires the data you are targeting to be defined as a validation rule in your form request's rules function, otherwise the data will be omitted from transformation.

 ## Package Discovery/Don't Discover
-Laravel automatically registers the package service provider, but if you don't want to include the macro, you can ignore package discovery for the service provider by including the following in your composer.json:
+Laravel automatically registers the package service provider, but if you don't want to include the macro, you can ignore package discovery for the service provider by including the following in your `composer.json`:

 ```json
 "extra": {